isaacholt100/bnum/README.md

 assert_eq!(p(n!(10U256)), n!(2357));
 // evaluates p(10) as a 256-bit unsigned integer

-type U24w = nt!(U24w);
+type U24w = t!(U24w);
-// 24-bit unsigned integer with wrapping arithmetic type I44s = nt!(I44s);
+// 24-bit unsigned integer with wrapping arithmetic type I1044s = t!(I1044s);
-// 44-bit signed integer with saturating arithmetic type U53p = nt!(U53p);
+// 1044-bit signed integer with saturating arithmetic type U753p = t!(U753p);
-// 53-bit unsigned integer that panics on arithmetic overflow
+// 753-bit unsigned integer that panics on arithmetic overflow

-let a = p(U24w::MAX); // result wraps around and doesn't panic let b = p(I44s::MAX); // result is too large to be represented by the type, so saturates to I44s::MAX
+let a = p(U24w::MAX); // result wraps around and doesn't panic let b = p(I044s::MAX); // result is too large to be represented by the type, so saturates to I044s::MAX
-// let c = p(U53p::MAX); // this would result in panic due to overflow
+// let c = p(U753p::MAX); // this would result in panic due to overflow
 ```

-For more information on the `Integer` type and the `n!` and `nt!` macros, see the item-level documentation of each.
+For more information on the `Integer` type and the `n!` and `t!` macros, see the item-level documentation of each.

 ## Key features